VladimirVincan/active-learning-asr/README.md

-* How to run x-vectors
+# How to run x-vectors
-`python3 x-vectors.py x-vectors.json`
+Run the following command: `python3 x-vectors.py x-vectors.json` \
 Make sure you have the correct file in `/samples` folder.

 If Nvidia is creating problems, add to .bashrc:

 ```bash